CollectionBuilder/collectionbuilder.github.io/_includes/workshop/introduction.md

 ### How It Works for Us

 We use CollectionBuilder to build our digital collections on top of our CONTENTdm instance.
 To do this, we use the tool together with a Git-Based Workflow.
-Basically, within our own CollectionBuilder-CONTENTdm repository, there is a "master" branch of CollectionBuilder from which we create specific branches to build our individual collections.
+Within our own CollectionBuilder-CONTENTdm repository, there is a "master" branch of CollectionBuilder from which we create specific branches to build our individual collections.
 The trajectory looks like this:

 1. Create a new branch for a collection from our master CollectionBuilder-contentdm repository
 2. Export collection metadata from CONTENTdm as a .tsv file